LuisReinoso/luisreinoso.github.io/_posts/2020-06-21-how-to-create-APK-from-PWA.md

 ---
 layout: post
-title: "How to create a APK from PWA?"
+title: "How to create an APK from PWA?"
 description: "Build an Android TWA and publish on Google Play Store from PWA using llama pack"
 categories: [PWA]
 tags: [PWA]